Revealing tensions in neutron star observations with pressure anisotropy: Methods

 \subsubsection{Metamodel}

-Our equation-of-state model varies across different density regimes within neutron stars.
-At low densities up to $0.08 \ {\rm fm}^{-3}$, we employ the crustal equation of state from ~\cite{Douchin:2001sv}.
-Above the crust-core transition, we assume the matter consists purely of nucleonic degrees of freedom in $\beta$-equilibrium and apply a Metamodel parametrization~\citep{Margueron:2017eqc, Margueron:2017lup, Somasundaram:2020chb}.
+At low densities up to $0.08 \ {\rm fm}^{-3}$, we employ the crustal equation of state from Ref.~\cite{Douchin:2001sv}.
+Above the crust-core transition, we assume the matter consists purely of nucleonic degrees of freedom in $\beta$-equilibrium and apply a Metamodel parametrization~\cite{Margueron:2017eqc, Margueron:2017lup, Somasundaram:2020chb}.

 The Metamodel framework expresses the energy per nucleon as a systematic expansion in the isospin asymmetry,